 - If you haven’t made cheese before, then I recommend making homemade ricotta.
 It’s easy and affordable!
 I usually use homemade kefir cheese for my lasagna.
 If you are using homemade cheese, the salt will need to be adjusted depending on whether you’ve salted your cheese.

 - I typically mix 1 cup of cooked lentils into the tomato sauce to add a bit of protein and bulk for this recipe.
-However, you could also add 1 cup of crumbled veggie ground round or cooked ground beef.
+However, you could also add 1 cup of crumbled veggie ground round (affiliate link) or cooked ground beef.